matheuristic/plan9port-config/README.md

   other than the default round parentheses `(` and `)`.
 - `t2s`: Replaces tabs with spaces.
 Specify an argument to change the number of spaces to a tab from the default of `$tabwidth`.
+- `uline`: Underline text selection.
+Specify an argument to change the character for underlining from the default of '-'.
 - `upper`: Uppercase text selection.
 - `w+`: Wrap (format text so each line is under some width in chars), specify an arg for a width other than the default of `70`.